 The negative effects, especially in the long-term, are not trivial.
 But objectively, they aren’t remotely consistent with those of other Schedule I drugs, like heroin, which is highly addictive and can result in lethal overdose (or bath salts, which may lead users to commit murder).

 Two of three criteria for a Schedule I classification involve potential medical applications, and here too, marijuana seems out of place.
 Cannabis has been used as a medicinal plant since ancient times.
 There is strong anecdotal evidence supporting its use to treat PTSD, especially in veterans.
 Studies, although inconclusive, indicate cannabinoids may be useful as pain relievers, and for the treatment of nausea, vomiting, anxiety, loss of appetite, and other side effects of cancer treatment.
-In fact, two cannabinoids are approved and regulated by the FDA as anti-nausea medication.
+In fact, some cannabinoids are approved and regulated by the FDA as anti-nausea medication.

 The FDA has also approved trials of a third marijuana-based drug for treatment of rare epileptic disorders.
 And a total of 25 states, the District of Columbia, Guam, and Puerto Rico have legalized the medicinal use of marijuana.